SichangHe/igem-2022-dku-backup/src/engineering.md

 ##### Build

 Synthesized ipaD sequences were got from the same company.
-Using the same method, we expressed.
+Using the same method, we expressed ipaD recombinant protein of the yeast surface.
 ##### Test

 ##### Learn

 #### Cycle 3
 ##### Design

 In this cycle, we aims to improve the expression level of the recombinant protein.
+Energy flows within the yeast cells would be controlled to concentrate more on protein production rather than other metabolic activities.
+We started by looking for a strong and continuously expressed promoter to drive the expression of 20ipaD recombinant protein.
+At the same time, we also tried to reduce other cellular activities.

 #### Cycle 4
 ##### Design

 In this cycle, we aims to improve the binding affinity of the recombinant protein with the antigen epitope.
+We would perform error prone PCRs to introduce mutations into 20ipaD sequences.
+Concentrations of the nucleotide analogs would be controlled so that only point mutants would be produced.
+All mutants would be screened to identify binding affinity improvements.
+To reduce the workload of screening, we would perform a modeling prescreen.
+In the prescreen, we would predict how single amino acid change influence the binding affinity between 20ipaD and ipaD.

 ### *Lactococcus lactis*
 #### Cycle 1